 Pardot can pick up a prospect’s source based on the ‘Referring URL’.
 This is the URL that ‘referred’ the prospect to your website/landing page the first time they converted from a visitor to a prospect; in other words, the URL of the page they were on before hitting one of your tracked pages.

 Pardot will scan the referring URL for a source it recognizes, and use that for the prospect ‘source’ field (full list of referring sources here).

 - eg. If a prospect was on the page below before landing on a tracked page of your website: https://www.linkedin.com/in/lucymazalon/

 - Pardot would pick up ‘linkedin’, and fill the source field with ‘linkedin’.

-- Pardot can also recognise the type of referring URL eg. natural search, ad, paid search, empty) and combine this with the source to give a more specific source (further details here).
+- Pardot can also recognize the type of referring URL eg. natural search, ad, paid search, empty) and combine this with the source to give a more specific source (further details here).

 ‘Referring URL’ is a visible field on the prospect record.
 However, it cannot be mapped to a Salesforce field and synced to Salesforce.

-Pardot: How to Capture Source Using UTMs & Hidden Form Fields
+Pardot: How to Capture Source Using UTMs and Hidden Form Fields

 While automatically detecting and populating source from the referring URL is a great capability to have at your fingertips, it’s not every marketer’s preferred option.
 There are possible reasons for this: